-Currently taking reservations for Carwood Beef Quarters, Halves, Wholes to be filled in May 2025.
-The next Monthly Beef & Burger Bundles & Honey pick-up will be on November 22nd & 23rd.
+Currently taking reservations for Carwood Beef Quarters, Halves, Wholes to be filled in June 2025.
+The next Monthly Beef & Burger Bundles & Honey pick-up will be on December 27th & 28th.
 All meat products sold by Carwood Farm are processed by Federally Inspected sources.

-Currently taking reservations for Carwood Beef Quarters, Halves, Wholes to be filled in May 2025.
-The next Monthly Beef & Burger Bundles & Honey pick-up will be on November 22nd & 23rd.
+Currently taking reservations for Carwood Beef Quarters, Halves, Wholes to be filled in June 2025.
+The next Monthly Beef & Burger Bundles & Honey pick-up will be on December 27th & 28th.
 All meat products sold by Carwood Farm are processed by Federally Inspected sources.

 Cart 0